Feeling fragile is a condition that affects your body and your mind. Here is how to stay strong when you feel weak, no matter the situation.

 One of the most important ways to begin feeling stronger when you are weak is to remember that you are in control of your thoughts, feelings, and actions.
 This means that – when you choose to – you can rise up and find the strength.
 It is absolutely okay to let yourself wallow for a little while after something has happened.
 But there comes a time where you need to put your big person underwear on and put things in perspective.

 Stop telling yourself that you’re too tired, that you’re too sad and that you simply cannot do anything.
 If that is the message that you are sending yourself, you are enabling yourself to make it true.
 But the only person who can make a better life for you is you.
 Start telling yourself that you are amazing, that you’ve got this and that you are strong.
+Sometimes the only way to believe something is to hear it from yourself.
 These positive affirmations will go a long way in making sure you stay strong no matter how weak you may feel right now.